Mausy5043/bluepy3/docs/index.rst

-.. bluepy documentation master file, created by sphinx-quickstart on Fri Sep  5 10:07:35 2014.
+.. bluepy3 documentation master file, created by sphinx-quickstart on Fri Sep  5 10:07:35 2014.

-``bluepy`` - a Bluetooth LE interface for Python
+``bluepy3`` - a Bluetooth LE interface for Python
 ================================================

-``bluepy`` is a Python module which allows communication with Bluetooth Low Energy devices.
+``bluepy3`` is a Python module which allows communication with Bluetooth Low Energy devices.
 The current implementation runs on Linux (internally it uses code from the `BlueZ project <http://www.bluez.org/>`_), although it can be ported to other platforms.